maryannxy/sdk-android/README.md

 int setMissedPulsesForOutOfRange
 ```

-Set the number of pulses missed while device is out of range.
+Set the number of pulses missed in order to declare a device out of range.

 ##### Example